soneyahossain/hcc-gap-recommender/README.md

 ## Setup

 ### Setup (VirtualBox 6.1): the easy way
+Simply download and use the VirtualBox VM provided at `https://doi.org/10.6084/m9.figshare.21950552`.
+We have used VirtualBox version 6.1 and suggest users to use the same version.
+Note that we also tested the VM in the latest version (7.0).
+The typical `download` and `import` time is ~5 minutes.
-Simply download and use the VirtualBox VM provided at `FIXME: final location`.
-It will have all relevant dependencies and environment variables already set up when you open a terminal.
+The VM comes with all relevant dependencies and environment variables already set up when you open a terminal.

 Once you start the VM, open up a terminal and follow the instructions starting from `Running HCC end-to-end` to `RQ4`